Chapter 172-121 WAC – Student Conduct Code

 WAC 172-121-030 Rights of students.

-Any student or student organization charged with any violation of the student conduct code and the complainant in the case of an allegation of sexual misconduct or interpersonal violence, have the following rights where applicable:
+Any student or student organization charged with any violation of the student conduct code has the following rights where applicable:

-1. The right to a fair and impartial conduct review process;
+1. Right to a fair and impartial conduct review process;

-2. The right to prior written notice to attend a prehearing conference or hearing;
+2. Right to receive written notice prior to a prehearing conference or hearing;

-3. The right to remain silent during any conduct review hearing;
+3. Right to remain silent during any conduct review hearing;

-5. The right to speak on their own behalf in all proceedings;
+5. Right to speak on their own behalf in all proceedings;

-6. The right to hear all information and view all material presented against him or her;
+6. Right to hear all information and view all material presented against them;

 7. The right to call witnesses for a full hearing as described in WAC 172-121-122;